< Go to Stroller & Car Seat Combos

 Weight and Folded Size

 The Vista is one of the heavier options in this review with a frame weight of 20.4 pounds without the included toddler seat that includes a canopy.
 This weight is the frame and storage bin alone.
 The Vista earned a score of 5 of 10 for the metric making it below average, but not the lowest score in the group.
-The heaviest stroller, with the lowest score, is the Revolution Flex with a score of 3 and an overall weight of 26.5 lbs.
+The heaviest stroller, with the lowest score, is the BOB Revolution Flex with a score of 3 and an overall weight of 26.5 lbs.
 The lightest in the group is the Baby Trend Snap-N-Go EX, a bare bones frame stroller that weighs around 10 pounds.
+The Doona has a car seat stroller combined weight of only 16.5 pounds, which is heavier for a stroller, but the lightest for combined weight in this review.

 On the upside, though, whatever the Vista lost by being heavy it almost makes up for in being super easy to fold and being relatively small once folded for a stroller of this magnitude.
 Nearly half of the strollers fold into a larger package than the Vista and it earned an 8 of 10 for ease of fold and unfold.
 This product self-stands, auto locks, rolls for transportation like rolling luggage.
 It requires 2 hands to fold and unfold, each being a 2 step process.
 While it is heavier than its little brother the UPPAbaby Cruz, it is actually easier to fold and unfold with less movement in the frame and fewer shin banging incidents in our testing.